sepmein/cengceng/README.md

 # Infectious Disease Models

-A Gallery of infectious disease models
+A Gallery of infectious disease models for the quick usage in the infectious disease control and prevention.

-Models including:
+## quick start
+yet to finished

+## Models:
 - sir
 - seir
 - logistic
 - seir-caq

+## References